Extremely strong and beautifully designed cookware…

 So we decided to continue using our high effective Primetech/ETA pots only in long trips and below the freezing, where the 30-40% economy of fuel and time really makes sense.
 For our short trips above freezing we purchased this polished stainless steel cooking set, consisting of two pots (1.0L and 1.8L) with lids, frying pan and packing bag.

-Unfortunately it’s impossible to avoid wasting money on frying pan, which is absolutely unnecessary for us, as this set is sold only as a whole.
+Unfortunately it’s impossible to avoid spending money on frying pan, which is unnecessary for us in backcountry, as this set is sold only as a whole.
+(Though I often fry eggs on this pan at home.)
 In addition, you can purchase two more pans of various sizes, and two sizes of large campfire-specific pots — 3L and 5L (see also Large version of this cooking set).

 I believe that the name of this set is incorrect.
 Obviously it's designed for use on small outdoor stoves, not on campfire.
 The side pot handles don’t allow you hanging the pot above the fire (unlike the top handles on larger 3L and 5L pots), so putting these smaller pots into the fire may be considered as non-usual case.
 Of course, it’s still possible if needed, and the fire will not harm the pots (there is no silicone on handles, or plastic lids).